DreasWeiss/30-ReactPr/README.md

 # 30-ReactPr

-In this repo I train 30+ projects on React course
+In this repo I train 30+ projects on React course from Udemy

 [Link to the course on Udemy](https://www.udemy.com/course/30-react-projects-learn-react-js-by-building-30-web-apps/)